Spray tanning when pregnant; is it allowed, and if it is, is it safe?

 So what exactly are the safety rules of spray tanning for pregnant ladies?

 The rules are, you can spray tan when you are pregnant, but not in the first trimester.

 That basically means that in the first 3 months of your pregnancy, you are not allowed to have a spray tan.

-Why is spray tanning before my first trimester not prohibited?
+Why is spray tanning in early pregnancy not advised?

 The NHS recommends that it’s best to avoid spray tans in the first trimester of pregnancy because the effect of beauty, hair and massage treatments on pregnant mums has never been tested.